• Skip to primary navigation

 • If you are preparing all the components simultaneously, I suggest making the pastry dough first, then letting it chill in the refrigerator for at least 30 minutes while preparing the custard.

-• Always place your pie in the lower part of your oven to avoid browning the pine nuts too much.
+• Always place your nonna pie in the lower part of your oven to avoid browning the pine nuts too much.

 • You can use this recipe for either an 8-inch or 9-inch pie form.
 Both the pasta frolla and the amount of the custard will fit excellently with these pie forms.

-• If you are using your shortcrust pastry dough, be mindful of the level of sweetness of your finished Italian custard pie.
-Remember that there is sugar in the pastry dough, custard, and powdered sugar when serving.
+• If you are using your shortcrust pastry dough, be mindful of the level of sweetness of your finished nonna pie.

 The pasta frolla that I used has just the right amount of sugar in it — hence you will get a perfect balance of cream and sugar in every bite of this crostata della nonna.